 Professor of Civil Engineering

-Dr. José L. Torero joined The University of Queensland in 2012 as Professor of Civil Engineering and Head of School.
-He obtained a B.Sc. from the Pontificia Universidad Catolice del Peru (1989) and a M.Sc.
-(1991) and Ph.D.(1992) from the University of California Berkeley.
-Prior to joining UQ, Professor Torero held the position of the Head of the Institute for Infrastructure and Environmental, the BRE Trust/RAEng Professor of Fire Safety Engineering and Director of the BRE Centre for Fire Safety Engineering.
-Additionally, Professor Torero was an Associate Professor at the University of Maryland (USA) and Charge de Recherche at the Centre National de la Recherche Scientifique (France).
-He is a fellow of the Royal Academy of Engineering, the Royal Society of Edinburgh and the Building Research Establishment.
+Dr. José Torero joined the University of Queensland in 2012 as Professor of Civil Engineering and Head of School.
+He earned a BSc from the Pontificia Universidad Catolice del Peru (1989) and a MSc (1991) and PhD (1992) from the University of California Berkeley.
+Before joining UQ, Dr. Torero served as the Head of the Institute for Infrastructure and Environment, the BRE Trust/RAEng Professor of Fire Safety Engineering, and Director of the BRE Centre for Fire Safety Engineering.
+Additionally, he was an Associate Professor at the University of Maryland (USA) and Charge de Recherche at the Centre National de la Recherche Scientifique (France).
+He is a fellow of the Royal Academy of Engineering, the Royal Society of Edinburgh, and the Building Research Establishment.

 In 2008, Dr. Torero was awarded the Arthur B. Guise Medal by the Society of Fire Protection Engineering and, in 2011, the Rasbash Medal from the Institution of Fire Engineers (UK) for eminent achievement in the advancement of the science of fire safety.